CHAPTERS 49-51

 “Have you…”

-“Not yet,” Benson said.
-He replaced the receiver, set the clipboard aside and moved to the head of the chamber outside James’ field of vision.
+Benson switched off the speaker and stepped away from the chamber, ignoring him.
+James blearily watched him and the guards wash their hands in the sink across the room and don sterile gloves, coats, and face masks.
+Then Benson moved to the head of the chamber outside James’ field of vision.
 He heard clamps pulling back.
 The panel came free with a hiss of air.

 “Don’t move,” Benson warned.
 He motioned for the guards to come over.
-They took hold of the edge of the frame holding up James’ thin inclined mattress, unhooked some safeguards, and carefully pulled the setup out of the chamber.
-The air outside was freezing cold, penetrating deep into his bones.
+They took hold of the edge of the frame holding up James’ thin inclined mattress, unhooked some safeguards, and carefully pulled the whole setup out of the chamber like a gurney.
+The air outside was freezing cold, like ice water soaking deep into his bones.

 “Why was I in there?”
 James asked, shivering.

 Benson turned off the heart monitor and carefully took to removing the electrodes from James’ stained chest.
-The adhesive was very mild, yet removal still ripped skin, sending cruel, stinging pain radiating out along the surface, and pushing deep like a taproot straight inward.
-James gasped.
+The adhesive seemed mild, yet the removal still ripped skin.
+James gasped as the sensation rippled around the removal point like Benson had carved the electrodes out with serrated spoon instead of simply pulling them.

-Benson’s lips tightened in annoyance.
+Benson’s eyes tightened in annoyance.
 Once it became obvious there was no way to remove the electrodes without damage, he took less care in removing the others.
-James braced himself, his nerves screaming in the strain.
-He grit his teeth to avoid from crying out, but tears clouded his eyes.
+James braced himself, his nerves sizzling in the strain.

 The director disconnected the electrodes from the wires and put them in separate specimen bags, while James lay back, short of breath and sweat standing out on his forehead.
-He closed his eyes, all his strength gone.
+He closed his eyes and felt tears track down his face, all his strength gone.

 He faded in and out of consciousness as he felt the guards slip gauze around his wrists first, then straps.
-Benson made a physical examination, listening to his breathing, heartbeat, testing the quality of the stained and unstained parts of his skin, swabbing his mouth and pricking his finger.
-Finally, he took a series of photographs, and then James was being wheeled out of the room and down a hallway on the lower level.
+Benson made a physical examination, listening to his breathing, heartbeat, testing the quality of the stained and unstained parts of his skin, swabbing his mouth for DNA, and taking a series of photographs.
+Finally, deciding James wasn’t an infection risk, he ordered him taken to a cell.

-They took him to a cell, the one next to Davenport’s, and a jolt of anxiety splintered up James’ spine.
-With Benson overseeing the operation from a distance, they took him inside the cell, up to the stationary bed, where they lowered the mobile one and undid his restraints.
+With Benson overseeing the operation from a distance, they took him inside the cell and up to the bed, where they lowered the gurney and undid his restraints.

 The guards helped him sit up, the touch of their hands stinging and painful on his seared shoulders.
 He slipped his legs over the side of the bed, and, bracing his arms on theirs, they slowly raised him up.

-James set his jaw, struggling to breathe.
-His vision swam.
+James set his jaw, struggling to breathe while an unsettling, gauzy crackling overtook his body in the transition—like the metal barbs stapling his cells, crushed together, were now splitting apart as his muscles stretched.
 They practically dragged him over to the other bed, where there sat a change of clothes and blankets.

 “How nice,” James muttered, weak and winded.
 “Thought a concrete floor was going to be it for me…”

 Benson scoffed as he and his assistants took their leave.
-“Don’t push your luck, Siles.”
+“Don’t push your luck.”

 The door closed behind them, leaving James alone.
-He sat still for several long moments, then found a sweatshirt in the pile of fabric and pulled it on.
+He sat still for several long moments, then found a sweatshirt in the pile of gray and fluorescent orange fabric and pulled it on.
 The fibers scratched against his tender skin, but James was so cold.
 Nothing helped it.

-Carefully, agonizingly, he planted his feet apart and very slowly stood up, his attention on the acrylic mirror mounted above the sink.
+Carefully, agonizingly, he planted his feet apart.
+After a long while, he very slowly stood up, his attention on the acrylic mirror mounted above the sink.
 He was extremely dizzy and sick to his stomach, but he managed to shuffle across the room.
 Now that he’d been awake for more than a few minutes, he had begun to feel desperately thirsty.

 He lifted his gaze to the small mirror above the sink, and that relief gave way to blank despair as he saw his reflection.
 The black stood out starkly against his pale skin.
 A curling stripe of it claimed the left side of his face, webbed and veiny at the edges as it ran over his cheek, down the side of his throat and under the collar of the sweatshirt.
 The ebony skin was smooth and cool to the touch, and everything else was swollen and tender, with burst blood vessels that were more black than red.

 Patches of his brown hair had been burnt off at odd angles.
-Anywhere the fire had contacted, he supposed.
-His left eyebrow and the eyelashes had met the same fate, everything above the black stripe burnt clean.
+His left eyebrow and eyelashes had met the same fate, everything above the black stripe burnt clean.

-Upon closer inspection, he realized his hazel irises had turned gold, reminiscent of the color of the Q-13 before it had entered his veins.
-As if he had become a manifestation of the substance itself.
+Even more disturbing, he realized his hazel irises had turned gold, reminiscent of the color of the Q-13 before it had entered his veins.
+As if he had become an incarnation of the substance itself.

 He took hold of both sides of the sink, his face going cold and a sudden high pitched ringing in his ears.
 He heard his breath rushing muffled and strained in his head.
-He tried to sit down on the floor, his joints cracking and protesting, sending sharp barbs of pain through his muscles.
+He tried to sit down on the floor, his joints cracking and protesting as if cushioned with glass.

 He lost his bearings and sat down hard, his shoulders hitting the concrete panels of the wall.
-A shiver of needles radiated from the contact point, then heavy pain like the grinding of cinder blocks between his bones bloomed icy and overwhelming in his torso.
-His chest and arms seized up and he collapsed into fetal position, a snarl of utter agony pulling from his throat.
+A shiver of needles radiated from the contact point, then heavy pain like the grinding of cinder blocks between his bones.
+His body seized up and he collapsed onto his side, a snarl of utter agony pulling from his throat.

 After several eternal moments, the sensation began to fade, and James lay panting on the floor, the sound of water running in the sink keeping him dimly tethered to consciousness.
 Behind its obnoxious spluttering, a voice filtered into his cell from above.